 Daniella has an Arts and Language degree from Monash University, Melbourne and then completed a post graduate degree with honours in International Business and Marketing at the Royal Melbourne Institute of Technology.
 She speaks Indonesian, French and English.

-Sermelo’s growth stems from the continuing professional development of our employees, which is why career progression with us is driven by capability and achievement.
-If you are looking to unite a fast-track career with a stimulating and rewarding work environment, please don’t hesitate to get in touch with us at email@example.com.
+We're always looking for great people.
+If you are looking for a fast-track career with a stimulating and rewarding work environment, please don’t hesitate to get in touch with us at firstname.lastname@example.org.